celesterobinson/gigger/README.md

 ## Future Ideas

 * The equipment list should be a checklist, so that before a gig you can check off the items you need for that specific gig.
 Forgetting things is the WORST.

+* Send warning if two gigs are booked at the same time

+* Clicking on a day with a gig displays that day's gig info